 Frontier Airlines status match basics

-- If you apply and are successful, you’ll be matched within 72 hours
+- If you apply and are successful, your matched status will be valid within 72 hours

-- To be eligible you need to be a Frontier Miles member (you can register for free here), and complete the elite status validation form
+- To be eligible you need to be a Frontier Miles member (you can register for free), and complete the elite status validation form

 What status will Frontier Airlines match?